vascordoba/ch_easyshop/README.md

 - The main is a `Catalog` of products that uses a `CatalogItem` to render each product, and a `ProductDetail` to navigate to the detailed spec of each product
 - When a product is added to the cart from the `Catalog`, it display a dismissable `Alert` indicating the result.
 When the stock of the unit is depleted (10 units per product), the alert informs the situation
 - The `Topbar` contains a `TopbarCart` component to inform the quantity of products already in the cart
 - The `Cart` component enables the review of the items to be purchased.
 Each item is rendered using a `CartItem` component.
+Additionally, there is a `CartSummary` component to display the cart totals and quantities.
+Also displays the button for cart checkout
+- The `CartCheckout` component displays the final state of the cart and the form to input the customer data to place the order
+- The `Orders` component enable users to search their onw orders by email address

 ### Additional libraries used